-We build our own spiritual and psychological house with each choice we make.
+We build our own spiritual and psychological house with each decision we make about what is real and how things work.

 You have enclosed me behind and before, and laid Your hand upon me.
 Psalm 139:5 NASB.

-Skip Moen Phd describes the above as “The-god-trap” and comments on this scripture while quoting Arnold Bennett.
+Skip Moen Phd. describes Psalm 139:5 as “The-god-trap” and comments on this scripture while referencing Arnold Bennett.

 ” Do you want to be free?
 Free to determine your own way?
 Free from the expectations of others?
 Free to explore who you really are?
 Free to choose God?
 Then get ready to be constrained!
 Human freedom is not the clear path we expect.
 Human freedom necessarily entails anxiety—and passion—and spontaneity—and structure—and fear—and hope.
 There is no freedom without fences.
 The “back and forth” mixture of human emotion is the twin sister of freedom.
 And since there can be no knowledge without emotion, all human freedom is found within the dialectic of the emotional spectrum.”